article banner (priority)

 Summary

 CoroutineContext is conceptually similar to a map or a set collection.
-It is an indexed set of Element instances, where each Element is also a CoroutineContext.
-Every element in it has a unique Key that is used to identify it.
-This way, CoroutineContext is just a universal way to group and pass objects to coroutines.
-These objects are kept by the coroutines and can determine how these coroutines should be running (what their state is, in which thread, etc).
-In the next chapters, we will discuss the most essential coroutine contexts in the Kotlin coroutines library.
+It is an indexed set of Element instances, where each Element is also a CoroutineContext in which every element has a unique Key that is used to identify it.
+Therefore, CoroutineContext is just a universal way to group and pass objects to coroutines.
+These objects are kept by the coroutines and can determine how these coroutines should run (what their state is, on which thread, etc).
+The context is inherited from the parent coroutine, but it can be overridden in the child coroutine.
+It propagates through the whole coroutine hierarchy, so it is available in all child coroutines.
+In the next chapters, we will discuss dispatchers, which are the most often explicitly used contexts.

 1: